XCOR Lynx: Lynx

 As of December 2015, Kayak.com was reportedly selling tickets for flights on the XCOR Lynx starting in 2016.

-In May 2016, the company halted development of the Lynx spaceplane and pivoted company focus toward development its LOX/LH2 engine technology, particularly on a funded project for United Launch Alliance.
-The company laid off more than 20 people of the 50–60 persons on board prior to May.
+In May 2016, the company halted development of the Lynx spaceplane and pivoted company focus toward development of its LOX/LH2 engine technology, particularly on a funded project for United Launch Alliance.
+The company laid off more than 20 people of the 50–60 persons on board before May.

 Description

 The Lynx was intended to have four liquid rocket engines at the rear of the fuselage burning a mixture of LOX-Kerosene, each engine producing 2900 lbf of thrust.